Transport in Algeria: Highways

-Due to extensive investment the motorway network in Algeria is expanding increasingly, along with other kinds of infrastructure.
+Due to extensive investment the motorway network in Algeria is expanding, along with other kinds of infrastructure.
 The country plans to link all of its major ports and cities with its highway network, as well as linking the country to all of its neighbors, with the aim of boosting economic activity and trade.

-Currently Algeria has over 96,000 km of paved roads including 2,318 km of expressways (six-lane highways), as well as 29,000 km of unpaved roads for a total road system of about 127,000 km.
+Currently Algeria has over 96,000 km of paved roads including 2,318 km of expressways (six-lane highways), as well as 29,000 km of unpaved roads, for a total road system of about 127,000 km.

 Regional highways

 Algeria has two major roads in the Trans-African Highway network, including the Trans-Sahara Highway, which traverses the country from north to south, and eventually continues into Niger and Nigeria, linking Algiers to Lagos, Nigeria.
-The country has also constructed the East-West highway, which crosses the entirety of the country's north along the east-west axis, and runs from its border with Tunisia to that with Morocco, connecting most major Algerian cities in the process.
+The country has also constructed the East–west highway, which crosses the entirety of the country's north along the east–west axis, and runs from its border with Tunisia to that with Morocco, connecting most major Algerian cities in the process.